Josephine Butler (activist): Activism and career

 Butler spent several years in the late 1950s and early 1960s incapacitated with tuberculosis of the kidney.
 Following her recovery, Butler volunteered with the District of Columbia Lung Association, which later hired her to design educational programs for children.
 In 1967, Butler organized her co-workers and formed Local 2 of the Office and Professional Employees International Union, making her workplace the first unionized lung association.
 She retired around 1980.

 Butler became an active volunteer with the local Democratic Party, serving as chair of District 15.
 However, she was disenchanted with the police violence at the 1968 Democratic National Convention in Chicago and decided "there was something better I could be doing with my time politically".
-That was the D. C. Statehood Party, which Butler co-founded in 1971.
+That was the D. C. Statehood Party, which Butler co-founded in 1971 with Julius Hobson.
+This was to challenge the community's lack of elected congressional representation while residing in a federal district controlled by Congress.
+Butlers' dedication for representation was spurred by the fight surrounding the Highway Act of 1968.

+It proposed building a major highway traversing the length of the Potomac River and an interstate that would have ran through Northeast DC.
+These plans would have displaced thousands of families in the area.
+While her activism swayed the council members to remove the freeways, it also resulted in repercussions from higher above council members.
+Chair Member William Natcher - Representative for the DC House Appropriations Committee’s Subcommittee - threatened withholding federal funding if the freeways were not pushed through.
 Butler ran for the D.C.
-Council as a party candidate in 1974 and 1976.
+Council as a party candidate in 1974 and 1976 but was unsuccessful both times.

-Butler was co-chair of Friends of Meridian Hill, a group dedicated to rehabilitating Meridian Hill Park in northwest D.C.
+Butler was co-chair of Friends of Meridian Hill, a group dedicated to rehabilitating Meridian Hill Park in northwest D.C., This was rooted in efforts to create safe, beautiful spaces for community gathering and family and children enjoyment.
 In 1994, she introduced President Bill Clinton at an Earth Day speech in the park.
 Clinton later awarded Butler the National Partnership-Leadership Award.
 The following year, she organized an Earth Day parade of 4,000 people to the United States Capitol, where she addressed a crowd of 250,000.